 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Eastman Kodak reported total carbon emissions of approximately 279,145,000 kg CO2e, comprising about 13,034,000 kg CO2e from Scope 1 and approximately 266,805,000 kg CO2e from Scope 2 emissions.
-This reflects a commitment to reducing greenhouse gas emissions from its global operations by 25% by 2025, using 2016 as the baseline year.
+In 2023, Eastman Kodak reported total greenhouse gas emissions of approximately 279,145,000 kg CO2e, comprising about 13,034,000 kg CO2e from Scope 1 and about 266,805,000 kg CO2e from Scope 2 emissions.
+This reflects a continued commitment to reducing their carbon footprint, with a target to decrease greenhouse gas emissions by 25% by 2025, using 2016 as the baseline year.
 Over the years, Kodak has demonstrated a significant reduction in emissions.
-For instance, in 2016, the company emitted about 641,000,000 kg CO2e (23,460,000 kg CO2e from Scope 1 and 618,921,000 kg CO2e from Scope 2).
-By 2022, emissions had decreased to approximately 294,612,000 kg CO2e, indicating progress towards their reduction target.
-Kodak's climate commitments focus on enhancing sustainability across all scopes of emissions, although specific Scope 3 emissions data has not been disclosed.
-The company continues to prioritise environmental responsibility as part of its operational strategy, aligning with industry standards for climate action.
+For instance, in 2016, their total emissions were about 642,000,000 kg CO2e, which indicates a downward trend in their carbon output.
+The company has focused on both Scope 1 and Scope 2 emissions, with the latter being the most substantial contributor to their overall emissions profile.
+Kodak's climate commitments include a clear strategy to enhance sustainability across their operations, aiming for a comprehensive reduction in greenhouse gas emissions.
+Their initiatives are aligned with industry standards for climate action, reflecting a proactive approach to environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents